How to Give the Gift of Bitcoin and Other Cryptocurrencies – A Guide for Beginners

 A Step-By-Step Guide to Giving Bitcoin and Other Cryptocurrencies as a Gift

-Below are step-by-step directions for giving Bitcoin, Litecoin, Ethereum Classic, or Ethereum as a gift.
+Below are step-by-step directions for giving Bitcoin, Litecoin, Ethereum Classic, Ethereum, or another cryptocurrency on Coinbase as a gift.

-NOTE: If you want to give another cryptocurrency, you’ll need to covert Bitcoin or Ether into that coin using an exchange like Bittrex or conversion platform like ShapeShift.
+NOTE: If you want to give another cryptocurrency that isn’t on Coinbase, you’ll need to covert Bitcoin or Ether into that coin using an exchange like Bittrex or conversion platform like ShapeShift.
 That is more work for you and way more work for the person on the other end.
 Thus, we will save that explainer for another day.
 If you want to keep the transaction simple, start with Bitcoin in a Bitcoin wallet.

 PART 1.
 SIGN UP FOR COINBASE

 - Sign up for coinbase.com (click this link for the $10 free Bitcoin; we also get $10 free… it is win-win) to create an account for securely buying/selling/storing digital currency.